Home/Blog/Resource consents explained

 The conditions attached are usually practical: set the floor level at a minimum height above the modelled flood level, ensure safe egress, use flood-resilient materials below a certain level.
 These add cost to construction but do not typically make development uneconomic.

-The free preview at Know Your Risk NZ shows you the flood hazard category and zone for any Auckland address.
-The full report includes the PC120 risk classification and the relevant consent pathway for your specific combination of zone and hazard — so you know what you're dealing with before you go unconditional.
+The free preview at Know Your Risk NZ shows the flood hazard category and zone for any Auckland address.
+The full report includes the PC120 risk classification and the relevant consent pathway for your specific combination of zone and hazard — so you know what you are dealing with before you go unconditional.

 Check the consent pathway for your property

-The full Know Your Risk NZ report includes the PC120 risk classification and consent pathway for your specific zone and hazard combination.
-Instant PDF, NZ$49.
+PC120 risk classification and consent pathway for your specific zone and hazard combination.
+Instant PDF. $49.

 Search Your Property →